multimico/cluster/docs/ch02_ceph_storage.md

 The preferred workaround is to have a user that can run sudo without password.

-Ensure that all ceph hosts can connect via `ssh` PK authentication.
+Ensure that all ceph hosts can connect via `ssh` PK authentication for the regular user as well as for `root`.

 ```bash
 ssh-keygen